tung/ruggrogue/book/field-of-view.md

 As it turns out, wall handling and rounding is handled the same way for all tiles in any single octant.
 In octants where our slopes are mostly horizontal (octants 0, 3, 4 and 7 above) we only care about the vertical corners of our diamond-shaped walls; conversely, we only consider the horizontal corners in the other mostly-vertical octants (1, 2, 5 and 6 above).
-When slopes straddle tiles we want to round towards the nearest cardinal axis to avoid odd-looking bias, and this rounding is performed in the same direction for all tiles in an octant.
+When slopes straddle tiles, we want to round towards the nearest cardinal axis to avoid odd-looking bias, and this rounding is performed in the same direction for all tiles in an octant.
 Dividing our processing into octants will make our logic a lot cleaner.

-However, the best part about all of this is that now perform shadow casting in just one octant and use some clever mathematics to reuse our work in all of the other octants!
+However, the best part about all of this is that we can now perform shadow casting in just one octant and use some clever mathematics to reuse our work in all of the other octants!
 When we work in a single octant, we'll treat the starting tile as being at (0,0) coordinates and identify other tiles as offset from the starting tile by x and y values.
 When we need real map coordinates instead, such as when checking if a tile is a wall or floor on the map, we can convert them using the following formulas: